 A neighborhood joint becomes a neighborhood joint only when it’s deemed worthy by locals, usually after years of dedicated service and mainstay dishes that weave themselves into personal traditions.
 And over the years, it appears as if these eateries take on the personalities of the faithful patrons who have helped build its history—the ones whose names are practically stitched into the booths and who yell out, “See you tomorrow!” before heading out the door.
 Here are a few Madison notables.

 Monty’s Blue Plate Diner has some serious history.
-Last July, Monty Schiro, president and CEO of the Food Fight Restaurant Group, celebrated the 25th anniversary of his namesake eatery.
+In July 2015, Monty Schiro, president and CEO of the Food Fight Restaurant Group, celebrated the 25th anniversary of his namesake eatery.
 The funky 1950s-style diner in the heart of the Schenk-Atwood neighborhood has been serving generations an impressive breakfast menu that includes eggs Mornay, a luscious way to eat poached eggs and smoked ham.